 Tomás Milmo Santos.
-Board member and Co-Chairman of the board of directors of Axtel since February 2016.
-Mr. Milmo Santos was Axtel's CEO from 1994 to February 2016, has been a board member since 1994 and was Chairman from 2003 to February 2016.
-He is a member of the board of CEMEX, ITESM and Promotora Ambiental.
-He is also Chairman of the board of Tec Salud and Alianza Educativa Ciudadana por Nuevo León.
-He holds a bachelor's degree in Business Economics from Stanford University.
+Board Member and Co-Chairman of the Board of Directors of Axtel since February 2016.
+He was the company's CEO from 1994 to February 2016, has been a Director since 1994 and was Chairman of the Board of Directors from 2003 to February 2016.
+He is a member of the Board of Directors of CEMEX, ITESM, and Promotora Ambiental.
+He is also Chairman of the Board of Tec Salud.
+Mr. Milmo Santos graduated with a degree in Business Economics from Stanford University.